-Factor How to take it into account Lifestyle changes and The effect of these other competing demands may other activities be to reduce overall demand for formal pitch competing for leisure sports.
-For example, small-sided soccer at time/spend, including commercial venues may lead to fewer teams other forms of sport. playing on Sunday mornings.
+Factor How to take it into account Lifestyle changes and other activities competing for leisure time/spend, including other forms of sport.
+The effect of these other competing demands may be to reduce overall demand for formal pitch sports.
+For example, small-sided soccer at commercial venues may lead to fewer teams playing on Sunday mornings.
 On the other hand, people who start playing indoor small-sided football for fun and/or to get fit may in turn be encouraged to move onto the 11-a-side game.